ethi-technologies/policies/ethi-privacy-statement.md

 ## Ethi Privacy Statement

-### What information Ethi collects
+#### User Personal Information

-"**User Personal Information**" is any information about one of our Users which could personally identify them or be reasonably connected with them.
+User personal information is any information about one of our Users which could personally identify them or be reasonably connected with them.
 Stuff like Usernames, passwords, email addresses, real names, Internet protocol (IP) addresses, and photographs.
+This is a brief definition, it is not a list of data categories we collect.

 User Personal Information does not include aggregated, non-personally identifying information that cannot identify a User or  otherwise be reasonably linked or connected with them, such as website visits.